How Much Does a $500,000 Annuity Pay?

 - Age 70 – 8.5% payout rate → $42,500/yr (~$3,542/mo)

-At the time of publication, rates represent typical lifetime payout averages.
-Actual payouts vary by carrier, rider selection, and state.
-Joint-life and inflation protection options may reduce initial payments slightly.
+At the time of publication, these ranges reflect typical lifetime payout averages for income-focused annuities.
+Actual payouts vary by carrier, product design, rider selection, and state approval.
+Joint-life, inflation-protection, and certain beneficiary features usually reduce the initial income slightly in exchange for added guarantees.

 How the Payout Is Determined